 The BBB has closed 10 complaints against Works & Lentz in the preceding 3 years, with 3 complaints closed in the past 12 months.
 Most of those complaints alleged problems with billing and collections, with a few complaints also alleging problems with customer service.
 The BBB has also posted a Notice of Government Action taken against W&L. Since June 2015, the Consumer Financial Protection Bureau (CFPB) has closed 19 complaints against W&L. Justia lists at least 3 cases of civil litigation involving W&L.

 Tulsa, OK 74119-3618

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely W&L would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints

 The BBB has posted a Notice of Government Action on the Alerts & Actions page of W&L’s BBB profile.
 The Notice reads, in part: